The Right Stuff (album)

 The Right Stuff is the debut studio album by American singer and actress Vanessa Williams.
-It was released on June 6, 1988, by Wing Records.
-It includes the singles "The Right Stuff", "(He's Got) The Look", "Dreamin'", and "Darlin' I".
+It was released on June 6, 1988 by Wing Records.
+It includes the singles "The Right Stuff", "(He's Got) The Look", "Dreamin'" and "Darlin' I".
 The album and its singles were well received by both the urban and pop markets.
-It was eventually certified Gold by the Recording Industry Association of America (RIAA) for sales in excess of 500,000 and earned Williams three Grammy Award nominations.
+It was eventually certified Gold by the Recording Industry Association of America (RIAA) for sales in excess of 500,000 and earned Williams three Grammy Award nominations, including Best New Artist and Best Female R&B Vocal Performance for "The Right Stuff" at the 31st Annual Grammy Awards and Best Female R&B Vocal Performance for "Dreamin'" at the 32nd Annual Grammy Awards.